Picture Source: AUN News

 What is a global security system?

 A global security system is a set of international organizations, institutions, and agreements that work together to promote peace and security.
 The United Nations, NATO, and the World Bank are all examples of global security systems.
 We need a new global security system to continue our development and safety in this changing world.
 We must protect ourselves from regional conflicts such as terrorism and massive market turmoil that could occur due to currency wars.
-The future of the world economy, international relations, and politics depend on it!
+The future of the world economy, international relations, and politics depends on it!
 We need to create a new global security system that includes other countries and various institutions to ensure prosperity for all.

 But what should be included?